 We’re here to remove any confusion or complications around SEO - with some insight on how artificial intelligence fits into the picture.
 Once you understand the fundamentals, you can learn how to leverage SEO to drive traffic and generate quality leads.

 So, let’s get started to see how SEO works.
 What you’ll learn in this blog is:

 Let’s start by asking an obvious question: what exactly is SEO?

 SEO stands for ‘Search Engine Optimization’, which is the process of getting traffic from free, organic, editorial, or natural search results in search engines.
-It aims to improve your website’s position in search results pages.
+It aims to improve your website’s position in search results pages (SERPs).
 Remember, the higher the website is listed, the more people will see it.

-From the outset, it’s important that you understand the differences between the organic, natural search synonymous with SEO and paid search.
-There are five key differences:
+From the outset, it’s important that you understand the differences and similarities between the organic, natural search synonymous with SEO and paid search.

 The first difference is that paid search results appear at the top of search engine results pages, and organic results appear beneath them.

 What that means is, you pay a fee every time a user clicks on your ad.
-So instead of relying on organic traffic to your website, you buy traffic for your page by paying Google to show your ad when your visitor does a search for your keyword.
+So instead of relying on organic traffic to your website, you buy traffic for your page by paying Google to show your ad when your visitor searches for your keyword.